emptymalei/deep-learning/dl/time-series/timeseries-hierarchical.reconciliation.md

     \end{pmatrix}.
     $$

-    The simplest mapping to the bottom level forecasts is
+    The simplest mapping to the bottom-level forecasts is

     $$
     \hat{\mathbf b}(t) = \begin{pmatrix}